Read the information on this page, then register and apply online through our funding portal:

 - Have effective management and governance.

-- Demonstrate how they contribute to building community capability and / or capacity.
+- Demonstrate how they contribute to building social well-being, community capability and / or capacity.

 - Demonstrate how they reduce social disadvantage for Wellington residents.